Elizabeth Landau: NASA career

 In 2014, she became a media relations specialist at the NASA Jet Propulsion Laboratory, where she led media strategy for Dawn (spacecraft), Voyager, Spitzer, NuSTAR, WISE, Planck and Hershel.
 She led NASA's effort to share the TRAPPIST-1 exoplanet system with the world on February 22, 2017.
 In January 2018, she was appointed a Senior Storyteller at the Jet Propulsion Laboratory.
 In February 2020, she became a Senior Communications Specialist at NASA Headquarters.
+Collaborating with Kimberly Arcand at the Chandra X-ray Observatory, she directed the 2024 NASA+ documentary Listen to the Universe, which won several awards and distinctions from film festivals in the United States and abroad.
+She was awarded the NASA Exceptional Public Service Medal in 2025.

 Writing career

-Landau has written for CNN, Marie Claire, New Scientist, Nautilus, Scientific American, Vice and The Wall Street Journal.
+Landau has written for CNN, Marie Claire, New Scientist, Nautilus, Scientific American, Vice Media, The Wall Street Journal, The New York Times, Washington Post, and National Geographic.

-Landau interviewed astronomer Virginia Trimble for Quanta Magazine in November 2019.
+Landau has interviewed many prominent figures in science, such as geneticist James Watson for CNN in June 2013 and astronomer Virginia Trimble for Quanta Magazine in November 2019.